News/Trends

 Key takeaways

-Every one of these risks above have played out in the news in the last few years.
+Every one of these risks above has played out in the news in the last few years.
 There are dozens of stories of ransomware attacks also encrypting backups.
-There are also stories of administrators accidentally deleting backups via errant command.
+There are also stories of administrators accidentally deleting backups via errant commands.
 Bit rot is also real, and there’s an entire industry around helping you recover corrupted backups.
 There are lots of discussions online about whether or not you can recover from backups that you prematurely expired, but they all point to competitor’s sites.
 (I don’t want to be accused of pointing blame here; suffice it to say it happens).

 Hopefully, you get my point, that your backups are at risk and must be protected from all attacks – not just corruption by ransomware.
 Therefore, all backups should be immutable, and true immutability requires so much more than simply a good backup file-system design.